Phauthentic/cognitive-code-analysis/docs/Creating-Custom-Reporters.md

 ## Creating a Custom Churn Reporter

-Here's an example of a custom XML reporter for churn metrics:
+Here's an example of a custom churn reporter for churn metrics:

 ```php
 <?php